OpenNebula/docs/source/management_and_operations/edge_cluster_management/provider_operations.rst

 - As part of :ref:`an Edge Cluster definition <ddc_template>`.
 When you create the Edge Cluster the provider information will be used.
 - You can set the provider when creating a new Edge Cluster with command ``oneprovision create`` and the parameter ``--provider``.
 This will override any provider in the Edge Cluster definition template.

+.. important:: The information stored in providers is encrypted due to security reasons.
+Because of this, user should belong to ``oneadmin's`` group in order to use them.

 Command Usage
 ================================================================================